Reading: Using IMC in the Sales Process

 Various marketing communication tools lend themselves to each stage of the sales process, depending on the nature of the interaction between the seller and the buyer.
 Although a marketer could conceivably design any IMC tool to support any stage of the process, there are general patterns around the types of marketing communication tactics that work best at each stage, as illustrated in the figure below.

 Stage 2: With qualified leads in hand, the opportunity is ripe for IMC campaigns that target leads based on what they are looking for and their progression through the decision-making process.
 Electronic direct mail is often an essential tool at this stage.
-Web-site content should be carefully designed to support prospective customers’ “information search” processes effectively.
-By monitoring contacts’ progression, the organization can provide additional materials as needed to keep people interested and engaged.
+Website content should be carefully designed to support prospective customers’ “information search” processes effectively.
+By monitoring contacts’ progression, the organisation can provide additional materials as needed to keep people interested and engaged.

 Case Study: IMC and Zombie Apocalypse Supporting the Sales Process